keungm/chart-generator/INSTRUCTION.md

-use the following code to create a new chart: update the chart with the new data: update the chart with the new options: update the chart with the new chart type: please create a readme file to explain how to use the code and what it does.
+do the followings for the workingfile.html: no chart was generated in chart preview, please fix it Remove the Download section Div from the left column, which is designed for downloading chart PNG files.